-Specialist - Any Participating Physician licensed under Chapter 458 (physician), 459 (osteopath), 460 (chiropractor) or 4Private Duty Nursing61 (podiatrist), Florida Statutes, other than the Health Plan Member's Primary Care Physician.
+Specialist - Any Participating Physician licensed under Chapter 458 (physician), 459 (osteopath), 460 (chiropractor) or 461 (podiatrist), Florida Statutes, other than the Health Plan Member's Primary Care Physician.

-State Group Health Insurance Plan or Plans or "state plan or plans" - The state self-insured health insurance plan or plans offered to state officers and employees, retired state officers and employees, and Surviving Spouses of deceased state officers and employees pursuant to this section.
+State Group Health Insurance Plan or Plans or "state plan or plans" - The state self-insured health insurance plan or plans offered to state officers and employees, Retired State Officers or Employees, and Surviving Spouses of deceased state officers and employees pursuant to this section.

-State Group Insurance Program or "programs" means the package of insurance plans offered to state officers and employees, retired state officers and employees, and Surviving Spouses of deceased state officers and employees pursuant to this section, including the state group health insurance plan or plans, Health Maintenance Organization plans, and other plans required or authorized by law.
+State Group Insurance Program or "programs" means the package of insurance plans offered to state officers and employees, Retired State Officers or Employees, and Surviving Spouses of deceased state officers and employees pursuant to this section, including the State Group Health Insurance Plan or plans, Health Maintenance Organization plans, and other plans required or authorized by law.